bugeats/stylus-vrhr/README.md

   margin-bottom: vr(2/12) // 3.5px
 ```

 The `vr()` and `hr()` helpers take a plain number and multiply it by the rhythm value.
 That's it.
 As you can see from the example, you can easily use ratios instead.
-Divisions of [12 is nice](http://www.dozenal.org/).
+[Divisions of 12 are nice](http://www.dozenal.org/).

 However, if you pass the helpers a `px` unit value, the output will be that value rounded up to the nearest rhythm.